-Virtual Reality has opened up a plethora of educational opportunities for various people, and some startups have used this technology to offer knowledge and value through this unique medium.
+Virtual Reality along with Augmented Reality has opened up a plethora of educational opportunities for various people, and some startups have used this technology to offer knowledge and value through this unique medium.

 On April 19, 2022, Bharani and Gregory discussed the uses, challenges, and benefits of using Virtual Reality as a tool for education, particularly in learning sports and skills for the workplace.